At SBC, we are committed to making our activities sustainable

 BREEAM is the world’s leading sustainability assessment method for infrastructure and buildings.
 SBC’s Incubator was built to their ‘Excellent’ standard for sustainability performance which is achieved by only 10% of new, non-domestic buildings.
 Similarly, the Accelerator building achieved a 'Very Good' rating for its construction.

-96% of the electricity used by SBC buildings is generated through renewable sources.
-These include solar panels which help us to save 28,100 Kg of CO2 emissions annually – the equivalent to planting over 1,290 trees.
+Using energy from renewable sources is important to us.
+Our include solar panels help us to save 28,100 kg of CO2 emissions annually – the equivalent to planting over 1,290 trees.

 We use air source heat pumps to heat and cool our buildings.
 They work by converting heat in the air from the ambient environment into a renewable heat source.
 Because they are energy efficient, they help to reduce our carbon footprint.